morgenman/Computer-Science/Spring 2022/Networks/Networks.md

 ## Subnets
 * Higher order bits vs lower order bits
   * on an ip address, the 0.0.X.0 is higher than the far right bits
+	* Subnet mask vs network mask
+		* subnet: /24
+			* out of 32 bits, 24 bits are common
+	* CIDR: Classless InterDomain Routing
+	  * pronounced 'cider'
+		* a.b.c.d/x, where x is # of bits in subnet portion of address